npm-wharf/mcgonagall/README.md

   levels: [], // sorted array of levels
   order: { // map of cardinal ordering to arrays of service spec keys },
-  services: { // map of service specs
+  resources: { // map of service specs
   },
   configuration: [ // list of configuration specs
   ]